Learn

 Make the Most of Your Time Together

-For a lot of parents, junior year is when they start to realize their child is leaving home soon.
+For many parents, junior year is when they start to realize their child is leaving home soon.
 So in between the hustle of applying to schools and figuring out the future, it’s important to slow down and savor the experiences.

 Read More